Shuttle/shuttle-esb/sample-processmanagement.md

 In this sample the front-end is a static site implemented using (CanJS)[https://canjs.com/].
 The rest api is an asp.net web-api.
 There are three physical implementations of the same logical process manager to demonstrate the various options and the read-model is kept updated using CQRS with system messages.
 For the event-sourcing side one could just as easily use event processing to update the read model but since the system event messages are being processed it is re-used for the event sourcing implementation also.

 When using Visual Studio 2015+ the NuGet packages should be restored automatically.
-If you find that they do not or if you are using an older version of Visual Studio please execute the following in a Visual Studio command prompt:
+If you find that they do not or if you are using an older version of Visual Studio please execute the following in a powershell command prompt:

 ~~~
 cd {extraction-folder}\Shuttle.Esb.Samples\Shuttle.ProcessManagement
-nuget restore
+nuget-restore.ps1
 ~~~

 Once you have opened the `Shuttle.ProcessManagement.sln` solution in Visual Studio set the following projects as startup projects: